porhay007/weather/README.md

 - Removed duplicates and filtered data from 2018–2022.

-- Replaced missing precipitation values with 0.
+- Handled missing precipitation values by filling them with the mean of the respective city.

 2.Merge and tidy data

-- Combined Seattle and Vancouver data by date.
+- Combined Seattle and Vancouver datasets by date.

-- Converted to tidy format with columns: date, city, precipitation.
+- Converted the dataset into tidy (long) format with columns: date, city, precipitation.

 3.Create derived variables

-- is_rain: 1 if it rained on that day, 0 otherwise.

-- month and years: used for monthly and yearly aggregation.
+- month and year for monthly and yearly aggregation.

 - monthly_total: total precipitation per month per city.

+- yearly_precipitation: total precipitation per year per city.

 4.Analysis and visualization

-Line plots and bar plots were created to compare monthly and yearly rainfall.
+- Line plots and bar plots were created to compare monthly and yearly rainfall.

-Observed that Vancouver generally receives more rain than Seattle, especially in late fall and winter.
+- Observed that Vancouver generally receives more rain than Seattle, especially in late fall and winter.

 ## Files